 Sight Support Ryedale currently has over 20 wonderful volunteers who play a vital role in helping us to provide the services we offer.
-With just two part time paid staff, we simply couldn’t function without them!
+With just three part time paid staff, we simply couldn’t function without them!

 IS THERE ANY TRAINING INVOLVED?

 We provide initial informal training on the appropriate ways in which to guide or assist a sight impaired person, together with annual training sessions covering topics such as first aid, wheelchair pushing, and more in-depth sight awareness training.
-We don’t expect our volunteers to come to us as ‘experts’, and are pleased to provide the training appropriate for each role and volunteer.
+We don’t expect our volunteers to come to us as ‘experts’, and we are able to provide the training appropriate for each role and volunteer.

 All our volunteers will be required to have a DBS check.